MaestriaNet/Extensions/README.md

 ## Data Types

-### ISimpleResult, SimpleResult and SimpleResult<TData>
+### ISimpleResult, SimpleResult and SimpleResult<TValue>

-This structure has success and message for simple method result, extensible with generic TData on "Data" property.
+This structure has success and message for simple method result, extensible with generic TValue on "Value" property.

 ```csharp
 SimpleResult ok = SimpleResult.Ok(<optional-message>);